pandastrike/panda-confidential/API.md

    outputs all the properties of this instance as a Base64 encoded stringified object.

-- `encodeMessage`
+- `encodeData`
-  - _encodeMessage &rarr; Value_
+  - _encodeData &rarr; Value_

-  outputs the message as a string with the encoding matching the value of the `encoding` property.
-If `encoding` is `binary`, this method returns the message as an Uint8Array.
+  outputs the data as a string with the encoding matching the value of the `encoding` property.
+If `encoding` is `binary`, this method returns the data as an Uint8Array.

 ### Description
-Signed messages are self-contained entities that have everything you need to check their integrity.
+Signed datas are self-contained entities that have everything you need to check their integrity.
 When passed to [`verify`][verify], it matches all the public keys to the signatures and uses TweetNaCl.js to validate the signatures.

-While a signed message can be verified to be internally self-consistent, it is up to you to verify the public keys belong to whoever claims to have sent the message.
+While a signed data can be verified to be internally self-consistent, it is up to you to verify the public keys belong to whoever claims to have sent the data.

 [randombytes]: #randombytes